wasmerio/old-docs.wasmer.io/integrations/examples/calling-guest-functions.md

 {% endtab %}
 {% endtabs %}

-### Running
+## Running

-We now have everything we need to run the WASM module, let's do it!
+We now have everything we need to run the Wasm module, let's do it!

 {% tabs %}
 {% tab title="Rust" %}